ofajs/ofa-v4-docs/docs/en/docs/get-started/css.md

 </script>
 ```

-## Tips for setting CSS
+## Tips for Setting CSS

-You can modify a specific style property of an element without affecting other properties by using `$ele.css = {...$ele.css, color:'red'}`.
-This allows you to modify only one property without rewriting the entire style.
+You can modify a specific style property of an element by using `$ele.css = {...$ele.css, color:'red'}`, without affecting other style properties.
+This method allows you to modify only one property without rewriting the entire style.

 ### Example